OfftoCollege.com

 the collegeboard administers the AP exams.
 This site has all the information you need including test programs and dates:

-visit collegeboard.com for more information
+visit collegeboard.org for more information

 View our advanced placement prep/study guides: